Carmenta Tutor Profile: John P.

 In my spare time, I continue to study the history and literature of the Celtic languages and their dialects, together with their music, traditions and history.
 I am particularly interested in the Scottish Gaelic, Irish Gaelic, Welsh and Cornish languages, literature, dialects, music and history.

-I am also investigating some of the connections between Ancient Greek, Celtic and some of the Ancient Middle Eastern languages, cultures and traditions, among other topics.
+I am also investigating some of the connections between Greek, Celtic and some of the Ancient Middle Eastern languages, cultures and traditions, among other topics.

 With many years of teaching experience at all levels, from complete beginners of all ages (which I very much enjoy) up to and including Masters and PhD students and in a variety of languages, I currently teach people in Europe, the Americas, West and East Asia, Australasia and Africa, chiefly on Skype.